maximocanedo/maximocanedo/README.md

-# Máximo Canedo
+## Summary
-Soy un programador en formación actualmente estudiante de la Universidad Tecnológica Nacional, con conocimientos en una variedad de lenguajes de programación, entre ellos JavaScript, PHP, C++, y C#.
-Este espacio es donde comparto algunos de los proyectos en los que he trabajado.
+I am an aspiring programmer currently enrolled as a student at the Universidad Tecnológica Nacional.
+I possess knowledge in a variety of programming languages including JavaScript, PHP, C++, and C#.
+This space is where I share some of the projects that I have worked on.

-## Proyectos Destacados
+## Featured Projects
-La Colectiva: Aplicación web que brinda horarios de las lanchas colectivas en el Delta de Tigre.
-[Repositorio privado (Por el momento)]
+La Colectiva: A web application that provides schedules for the collective boats in the Delta de Tigre.
+[Private repository (For the time being)]
-## Habilidades
+## Skills
-JavaScript
+ - JavaScript
-PHP
+ - PHP
-SQL
+ - SQL Server
-C++
+ - mySQL
-C#
+ - C++
-WinForms
+ - C#
-HTML
+ - WinForms
-CSS
+ - HTML
-## Contacto
+ - CSS
-Si tienes alguna pregunta o comentario, por favor no dudes en contactarme vía correo electrónico a maximotomascanedo@gmail.com o a través de mi perfil de LinkedIn en https://www.linkedin.com/in/maximo-canedo/.
+## Contact
-Muchas gracias por visitar mis repositorios de GitHub.
+If you have any questions or comments, please do not hesitate to contact me via email at maximotomascanedo@gmail.com or through my LinkedIn profile at https://www.linkedin.com/in/maximo-canedo/.
+Thank you very much for visiting my GitHub repositories.